helmut-hoffer-von-ankershoffen/oe-python-template/docs/partials/README_footer.md

 * Check out the [reference](https://oe-python-template.readthedocs.io/en/latest/reference.html) with detailed documentation of public classes and functions.
 * Our [release notes](https://oe-python-template.readthedocs.io/en/latest/release-notes.html) provide a complete log of recent improvements and changes.
 * In case you want to help us improve 🧠 OE Python Template: The [contribution guidelines](https://oe-python-template.readthedocs.io/en/latest/contributing.html) explain how to setup your development environment and create pull requests.
+* We gratefully acknowledge the [open source projects](ATTRIBUTIONS.md) that this project builds upon.
+Thank you to all these wonderful contributors!

 ## Star History